 Roasted Pumpkin and Beetroot

-- 1 ½ C pumpkin , cubed (or squash)
+- 1 ½ C pumpkin , cubed or sliced

-- 1 C beetroot , cubed
+- 1 C beetroot , peeled and cubed or sliced

-- 2 tsp olive oil , divided
+- 2 tsp olive oil

 - ½ tsp salt , divided

-- black pepper (to taste; about ⅛ tsp)
+- black pepper (to taste; optional)